tsealex/de-crast/README.md

 	https://github.com/timdohm/de-crast/
 	in the master branch

-NOTE: Our server is running on an AWS instance, so you will not need to run it locally.

 You can emulate the app using the command: `ionic emulate android` Or for the iOS emulator: `ionic emulate ios`
 Finally, if you wish to download a compiled version of our Android code, you may do so from: https://drive.google.com/file/d/0Bw-Msnfg9-lzaXpFWDlOTGRJOEE/view

+NOTE: Our server is running on an AWS instance, so you will not need to run it locally.

+To build the server code and run it locally (this is NOT mandatory):

+- You will need to install the following python modules:
+	- pyfcm, pymagic, djangorestframework
+	- NOTE: The server is intended to be run on a Linux machine.
+Attempting to run the server on a Windows machine may lead to unpredictable results with the pymagic module.

+- To run the server, navigate to the local folder containing the manage.py script (<install_loc>/de-crast/decrast_server/), and run the following:
+		"python manage.py runserver"

+- This should launch a server instance at localhost:8000, and thus all URL's should be relative to this address for running API calls.